 It normally takes about 30-40 minutes for 3 speeches (father of the bride, groom and best man).
 You’ll know if you have a gifted speaker in the set, make a little space in the schedule for this.

 The best starting point when it comes to working out how much time to allocate for your Wedding Breakfast is to once again ask the expert.Your caterers will be able to give you a guide on how long they think their service will take depending on the number of guests, choice of food, number of courses, number of catering staff and type of venue.
 Of course seek their advice, but don't forget, you're paying for their services, have things the way YOU want them.

 As a general guide allow 2 hours for a 3 course meal.
 Whilst you and your guests are eating, we will take our break as no one wants photographers lurking about making everyone feel self conscious!

 Evening - cake cut and first dance

 You can cut the cake straight after speeches or wait until just before first dance, depending on whether you want to wait for the evening guests.
 Either way it will only take about 5 minutes, to give time for your guests to get their cameras ready.
 Its then time for the first dance.
-This is the bit that kicks off the evening party and is the last of the ‘official’ parts of the day, after that its time to relax and let your hair down with your guests.
+This is the bit that kicks off the evening party and is the last of the ‘official’ parts of the day, after that it’s time to relax and let your hair down with your guests.
 Maybe throw some shapes?
+Definitely, throw some shapes!

 We hope this blog has given you some guidance and an idea of optimum times to make the most of your day and your photography.
 As we said at the beginning, we love helping out, so give us a shout if you’d like Happy wedding planning! :)